 Solent Medical Skills is a leading provider of First Response Emergency Care (FREC) pre-hospital qualifications.
-At our Southampton centre, we deliver all of the Levels from 3 to 5.
+Come and enjoy our modern waterside training centre in Southampton!

-The entry point (FREC 3) is aimed at people who may or may not have previous medical experience and who want to work as a pre-hospital emergency care provider.
-Both FREC 3 and 4 qualifications are very suitable for high threat environments like close protection, anti-piracy etc and are recognized by the Security Industries Authority (SIA).
-They are also an ideal way to ensure that your event/workplace medics have the necessary skills to deal effectively with their patients.
+This entry point is aimed at people who may or may not have previous medical experience and who want to work as a pre-hospital emergency care provider, ie. events, close protection, maritime security etc. This is recognized by the Security Industries Authority (SIA).
+This level is an up-skill from FPOS-I and is the ideal way to ensure that your clinicians have the ability to deal more effectively with their patients.

 All of these qualifications are regulated by the UK’s qualifications regulator – OFQUAL.
-No other UK courses suitable for high threat environments (anti-piracy, close protection, NGOs, press etc) are regulated by OFQUAL.
 This helpfully brings things into line with the regulated security courses overseen by the SIA in the UK.

 “Very knowledgeable trainer.
 He always made sure I understood the topic.
 I am pleased to say – 100% in the 12 lead ECG exam.
 Thank’s again!”